Grate-Oracle-Lewot/GrateCrystal/README.md

 - Nidorino can now evolve into Nidoqueen instead of Nidoking by using a Sun Stone instead of a Moon Stone, and Nidorina into Nidoking (Moon Stones still work normally for both)
 - Weepinbell can now evolve into Bellossom with a Sun Stone (Gloom still can as well)
 - A few trade evolutions use a different method instead of the Link Voucher: the Metal Coat and Up-Grade can now just be used like evolution stones, and Slowpoke uses Tyrogue's stat-based evolution method to choose between Slowbro and Slowking; Politoed is a nighttime happiness evolution, and Magby, Elekid, Smoochum, and Yanma now evolve by happiness as well, with Magby being daytime and Smoochum nighttime
-- Hail boosts Ice-type moves as well as dealing damage, and Sandstorm gives a 50% Special Defense boost to Rock-type Pokémon
+- Hail boosts Ice-type moves as well as dealing damage, and Sandstorm gives a 50% Special Defense boost to Rock-type Pokémon like in later generations
 - Automatic weather in certain areas: sunlight in the National Park and atop the Tin Tower; rain inside Slowpoke Well; Hail in the Ice Path and Lugia's chamber; and Sandstorms in Victory Road and Mt.
 Silver
 - Unfought Gym trainers can still be fought after the Leader is defeated
 - No more swarm encounters